AtifurRehman/purecast/README.md

 ---

+## Contribution

-Feel free to contribute or report issues on our GitHub repository.
+Feel free to [file an issue](https://github.com/bariccattion/purecast/issues/new) if you find a problem or [make pull requests](https://github.com/bariccattion/purecast/pulls).

+All contributions are more then welcome.